OpenEuroLLM/oellm-autoexp/README.md

 ## Cluster setup: LEONARDO notes
 For LEONARDO, all should work with a pre-built container image.
 To build a container image on LEONARDO, please run these commands:
 - Download the pytorch base image from nvcr.io: `singularity build --sandbox --fix-perms --force $CONTAINER_CACHE_DIR/pytorch__25.10-py3_sandbox docker://nvcr.io/nvidia/pytorch:25.10-py3`
-- Build the user-base container (in `container`), but from a compute node: `python build_container_user.py --backend megatron --definition MegatronTrainingNoRoot --append-date --container-cmd singularity --base-image $CONTAINER_CACHE_DIR/pytorch__25.10-py3_sandbox`
+- Build the user-base container (in `container`), but from a compute node (default partition): `python build_container_user.py --backend megatron --definition MegatronTrainingNoRoot --append-date --container-cmd singularity --base-image $CONTAINER_CACHE_DIR/pytorch__25.10-py3_sandbox`
 Otherwise, on the login node you run out of resources and get killed.
 Make sure also to have datasets and tokenizers downloaded before starting a job, as there is no web connection on the compute nodes.